 Figure 2 depicts the collective bargaining process for a given bargaining unit.
-Each unit has a negotiation date (data-base), i.e., a calendar date of reference for collective bargaining wage advantages.
+Each unit has a negotiation date (data-base), i.e., a calendar date of reference for collective bargaining flat across skill.
+Hence, becoming a union member seems decoupled from resulting wage advantages.

 11In terms of revenue, each worker pays a mandatory contribution equivalent to one day's wage per year to the union representing her collective rights.
-Workers who decide to become union members pay additional monthly dues that grant them some additional benefits, e.g., discounted prices at union events or facilities.
+Workers who decide to become union members pay additional monthly dues that grant them some extra benefits, e.g., discounted prices at union events or facilities.
 Given that bargaining is costly, unions can also collect contributions to finance negotiations.